BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 how do i stop it leaving through my doorways?

-The door should also be a solid core fire door with at least a 60 minute rating.
-These can be bought from most reputable timber suppliers as well as some builders merchants.
+For best results, the door should ideally be a solid core fire door with at least a 60 minute rating.
+These can be bought from most reputable timber suppliers as well as some builders merchants at reasonable prices.

 my doors are open a lot of the time...what can i do?